Japanese occupation of German colonial possessions: Actions

 Germany did not plan on defending the islands, since they did not think that they would be attacked.
-When the Japanese invaded the islands, German officers, police and locals would have small clashes which did not stop the Japanese invading the islands.
+When the Japanese invaded the islands, German officers, police and locals had minor resistance which did not stop the Japanese invading the islands.
 One example of resistance was on the Micronesian island of Ponape, where a District Officer, two Polizeitruppe NCOs and 50 Melanesian Polizeitruppe who retreated into the forests.
-Another example was when the crew of the SMS Planet tried scuttling the vessel at the entrance of the harbor on Yap attempting to stop Japanese ships from getting in.
-A third example was when a sergeant on the island of Saipan rebelled against the Japanese marines that were landing by rallying the local police force and resist them on the beach.
+Another example was when on the island of Yap, the HMS Minotaur shelled the island’s radio station, and with the help of two other British cruisers they captured the collier Elsbeth.
+After the shelling, the crew of the SMS Planet tried scuttling the vessel at the entrance of the harbor attempting to stop Japanese ships from getting in.
+A third example was when a sergeant on the island of Saipan rebelled against the Japanese marines that were landing by rallying the local police force and confronted them on the beach.

 Japanese Occupation

 The navy minister told Japanese commanders not to occupy any islands.
 Tanin Yamaya disobeyed the order and occupied Jaluit Atoll on September 29.
 The navy ministers told him to reverse the military occupation of the island but changed their mind after seeing that the islands were otherwise unoccupied.
 The island was later reoccupied on October 3.
 After that on Oct.
 5, Japan would occupy Kosrae.
 The Japanese then proceeded to occupy the other islands as the United Kingdom didn't react.
 Ponape in the Caroline's was captured on Oct.
 7, although the territory's surrender was delayed a few days due to a small local defence force that hid in the island's interior to mount a resistance.
 They later realized their situation was hopeless and gave up.
 The Caroline islands of Yap also fell on October 7 and the only tensions there were the shelling, destruction of the wireless station and the scuttling of the SMS Planet, followed by the occupation of Koror on October 8, Angaur on Oct.
 9. Truk Atoll was captured on Oct.
-12, Saipan on October 14 while encountering minuscule resistance, and Rota October, 21st.
+12, Saipan on October 14 while encountering minor resistance, and Rota October, 21st.
 In less than a month all of German New Guinea's islands were occupied by Japan beside Nauru.